Commerce Cloud Analytics: How to Measure and Improve Store Performance

 What’s the best analytics tool for Commerce Cloud?

 GA4 for user behaviour and conversion tracking.
 SAP Analytics Cloud for operational reporting.
 Dynatrace for infrastructure monitoring.
-Most implementations use all three — they serve different purposes.
+Most implementations use all three because they serve different purposes.
+Don’t try to make one tool do everything.

 How do I set up GA4 with the Composable Storefront?